MobileUpLLC/FormView/README.md

     var body: some View {
         FormView( First failed field
-            validate: .never, // Form will be validated on user action.
+            validate: [.manual], // Form will be validated on user action.
             hideError: .onValueChanged // Error for field wil be hidden on field value change.
         ) { proxy in
             FormField(
                 value: $name,
-                rules: [TextValidationRule.notEmpty(message: "Name field should no be empty")] ) { failedRules in
+                rules: [ValidationRule.notEmpty(conditions: [.manual], message: "Name field should no be empty")] ) { failedRules in
                 MyField(title: "Name", text: $name, failedRules: failedRules)
             }